ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 # Far-Field Electric Dipole

-## What we are trying to explain

 The electric field of a single point charge falls off as $$1/r^2$$.
-But many important charge distributions have **zero net charge**, so the leading Coulomb (monopole) term cancels.
-The simplest and most important example is the **electric dipole**.
+But many important charge distributions have zero net charge, so the leading Coulomb (monopole) term cancels.
+The simplest and most important example is the electric dipole.
 For an ideal dipole with dipole moment $$\mathbf p$$, the far-field electric field is

 $$
 \boxed{